jshiv/RocketpoolExitArbitrage/README.md

 Whenever you call **distribute** on a pool, it sends the Rocket Pool share to the rETH contract, allowing more rETH to be burned in exchange for ETH.
 When **exiting minipools** or **claiming ETH**, it is vital to check for arbitrage opportunities that would otherwise be captured by third parties.

 The core objective is to leverage **distribute** calls in combination with **rETH burn** to capture potential arbitrage gains.
 This tool can also facilitate a **flashloan** for users who don't already hold rETH but want to capitalize on the arbitrage.

+ you prefer not to run this CLI tool on your validator machine alongside the smartnode daemon—or if you don't have access to the smartnode (for example, when using a service like [Allnodes](https://www.allnodes.com/)) — you can use the `--rpc=...` flag and provide your node operator private key via `--node-private-key`.
+You can also use your Withdrawal Address instead, depending on what best suits your situation.

 ### Why This Tool?

 - **Scenario 1**:
   If you already hold rETH, you can bundle the **distribute** action with an **rETH burn** to recive ETH at the protocol rate.
 - **Scenario 2**:
-  If you don’t hold rETH, you can use a **flashloan** to obtain rETH, perform the distribute and burn, then repay the loan—collecting any remaining ETH as profit.
+  If you don't hold rETH, you can use a **flashloan** to obtain rETH, perform the distribute and burn, then repay the loan—collecting any remaining ETH as profit.

 ---